fxm90/dev-notes/README.md

 }
 ```

-## #44 – Animate a view using a custom timing function
+## #44 – Animating with custom timing curves

-🚀 Starting from iOS 10 we can use a `UIViewPropertyAnimator` to animate changes on views.

-Using the initializer [`init(duration:timingParameters:)`](https://developer.apple.com/documentation/uikit/uiviewpropertyanimator/1648362-init) we can pass a [`UITimingCurveProvider`](https://developer.apple.com/documentation/uikit/uitimingcurveprovider), which allows us to provide a custom timing function.
-You can find lots of these functions on [Easings.net](https://easings.net/).

-Using e.g. "[easeInBack](https://easings.net/#easeInBack)" your animation code could look like this:
+🚀 Starting with iOS 10, `UIViewPropertyAnimator` gives you precise, interruptible control over your animations.

+While the built-in timing curves such as `.easeInOut` work beautifully in many cases, there are times when you want to craft a more distinctive motion.

+By using the [`init(duration:timingParameters:)`](<https://developer.apple.com/documentation/uikit/uiviewpropertyanimator/init(duration:timingparameters:)>) initializer, you can provide your own object conforming to `UITimingCurveProvider` and define a fully custom timing curve.

+One convenient way to do this is with `UICubicTimingParameters`, which lets you specify Bézier control points for fine-tuned motion.

+If you’re looking for inspiration, resources like [Easings.net](https://easings.net) provide a variety of well-known timing curves that can help you achieve a specific feel.

+For example, here’s how you could implement an “easeInBack” curve — a motion that briefly moves in the opposite direction before accelerating forward:

 ```swift
 extension UICubicTimingParameters {